emilyfuhrman/emilyfuhrman.github.io/projects.md

 sitemap:
   priority: 0.9
 ---
-Digital projects, client work, and academic collaborations.
+A full list of digital projects, client work, and academic collaborations.